Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 November 2025 23.39.29 UTC
+- WIB: Rabu, 26 November 2025 00.30.44 UTC
-- WITA: Rabu, 26 November 2025 00.39.29 UTC
+- WITA: Rabu, 26 November 2025 01.30.44 UTC
-- WIT: Rabu, 26 November 2025 01.39.29 UTC
+- WIT: Rabu, 26 November 2025 02.30.44 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: inspirational
+Kategori: attitude